mjtechguy/janjeezy-server/README.md

-# Jan Server
+# Indigo Server

 A comprehensive self-hosted AI server platform that provides OpenAI-compatible APIs, multi-tenant organization management, and AI model inference capabilities.
-Jan Server enables organizations to deploy their own private AI infrastructure with full control over data, models, and access.
+Indigo Server enables organizations to deploy their own private AI infrastructure with full control over data, models, and access.

 ## 🚀 Overview

-Jan Server is a Kubernetes-native platform consisting of multiple microservices that work together to provide a complete AI infrastructure solution.
+Indigo Server is a Kubernetes-native platform consisting of multiple microservices that work together to provide a complete AI infrastructure solution.
 It offers:

 - **OpenAI-Compatible API**: Full compatibility with OpenAI's chat completion API
 - **Multi-Tenant Architecture**: Organization and project-based access control